Aerospace and defence sector: international trade regulations

 You should thoroughly research your export destination country when planning to export.

 There are a number of issues that you ought to consider.
-As a starting point you may wish to seek advice from UK Trade & Investment (UKTI).
-Find your local international trade team on the UKTI website.
+As a starting point you may wish to seek advice from the Department for International Trade (DIT).
+Find your local international trade team.

 You should also consider product safety and other technical standards in your export market.
 Your goods may need to be adapted to comply with these.
 Rules in your export market may be less or more strict than in the UK.